OctopusDeploy/Architecture/Steps/Index.md

 In Octopus, a deployment process consists of a set of steps.
 The code that makes up steps expresses both the execution-time functionality and the UI.

-These behaviours consist of:
+This functionality consist of:

-- Implicit behaviours that may be triggered, like package acquisition
+- Implicit functions that may be triggered, like package acquisition
-- Shared behaviours that are configured via the UI, like package manipulation, powershell version setting, and deployment scripts (currently called "Features" in our UI)
+- Shared functions that are configured via the UI, like package manipulation, powershell version setting, and deployment scripts (currently called "Features" in our UI)
 - Handlers that do the work of the steps

 The only shared functionality that is provided by Octopus Server is "Package acquisition and manipulation".
 No shared functionality outside of Package acquisition and manipulation will be required in new steps.
 There is no evidence to support the need for Custom Deployment Scripts within new steps.
 Our proposed Conceptual Model will provide users the flexibility and control they require of new steps.